TheRenegadeCoder/sample-programs-website/docs/projects/binary-search/rust/index.md

         None => println!("false"),
     }
 }

 ```

 {% endraw %}

-[Binary Search](https://sampleprograms.io/projects/binary-search) in [Rust](https://sampleprograms.io/languages/rust) was written by:
+Binary Search in [Rust](https://sampleprograms.io/languages/rust) was written by:

 - Andrew Johnson
 - rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of May 08 2023 19:53:07.
-The solution was first committed on Oct 03 2020 14:05:42.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution